djantzen/pico_book/README.md

 **Functional Testing**

-To prove correct functioning of `components`, we can write functional tests that observe the states of IO channels.
+To prove correct functioning of components and models, we can write functional tests that observe the states of IO channels.
 This is possible by providing mock implementations of `machine` classes for `Pin`, `PWM`, and `ADC`

+**Running Tests**

+`micropython run_tests.py`